 Scroll down to learn more about the various projects we are working on.

-A primary focus of this project will be to educate Neighborhood Associations and other community stakeholders about the opportunities for Green Buildings across Jersey City - Residential, Commercial, Industrial, Municipal, Universities / Colleges, Schools and Hospitals.
+A primary focus of this project will be to educate Neighborhood Associations and other community stakeholders about the opportunities for Green Buildings across Jersey City These include Residential, Commercial, Industrial, Municipal, Universities / Colleges, Schools and Hospitals.
 There are emerging models for this right now in Jersey City and many more across the Region that we can all learn from.
-Check out what the US Green Building Council / NYC Chapter published just before the last Mayoral election across the Hudson - why can't we pick up this roadmap for Jersey City ?
+Check out what the US Green Building Council / NYC Chapter published just before the last Mayoral election across the Hudson - why can't we pick up this roadmap for Jersey City?

-TREES, are a cornerstone strategy toward implementing more Green Infrastructure (GI) in Jersey City.
-Alongside RAIN GARDENS, BIOSWALES & GREEN ROOFS & GREEN WALLS (MOSS!), Trees provide multiple environmental benefits, including a lower cost option toward defending against negative climate change impacts.
-A long-term, integrated, citywide GI Implementation Plan, would be transformational for our growing river city - here are some of the ways SJC is connecting our other project initiatives and involving the community in this important conversation.
+Trees are a cornerstone strategy toward implementing more Green Infrastructure (GI) in Jersey City.
+Alongside rain gardens, bioswales, green roofs, and green walls, trees provide multiple environmental benefits, and are a lower cost option for defending against some of the negative impacts of climate change.
+A long-term, integrated, citywide GI implementation plan would be transformational for our growing river city.
+Here are some of the ways SJC is connecting GI to our other project initiatives and involving the community in this important conversation.

 This summer, the trees of Jersey City are taking to twitter.
 Environmental artist Anne Percoco is assigning Twitter accounts to Jersey City trees and recruiting residents to tweet, in the first person, from the trees' perspectives.
 These “tree stories” will start a citywide conversation about expanding and maintaining the City's deficient tree canopy.